-As an example, some families will appeal to traditions and celebrations, while other families might be more impressed with sentiments of wonder and excitement.
-Make it a point to encompass these emotions in the images, messages and overall aesthetic of your campaign.
+For example, parents might respond well to messages of togetherness and celebration, while younger shoppers might be more impressed with sentiments of wonder and excitement.
+Be sure to tie these emotions into the messages, imagery, and overall look and feel of your campaigns.

 6. Keep up with your content strategy

 Throughout the holiday season, all too many companies take a sales-heavy approach and overwhelm customers with endless discounts and promotions.
 Sales fatigue can weigh on customers and cause them to tune these messages out.
 Alternately, by sharing informative, inspirational, and seasonal content, your brand can stand out from the noise.

 If you have any new services or products, this is a great time to either promote awareness and build anticipation before launch.
 For existing products, plan campaigns to boost interest and sales.
 Content proves your value to customers and engages them instead of merely selling to them.
 Make deeper connections with your audiences by sharing content that is useful and relevant, that helps them solve a need or reduce holiday stress, and that positions you as a thought leader in your industry.

 The holidays are the perfect time to share special, themed content.
 There are plenty of options to choose from, including holidays gift guides, recipes, how-to videos for DIY gifts, quizzes, and much more.

 7. Share in the spirit of the season

 The holidays aren’t just about selling—they’re a time to show gratitude and give back to those who help your business thrive.
 Make sure you spread some holiday cheer to your customers, staff, and community to forge even deeper connections.

 Your brand can make an impact by doing good in the community.
 Have your entire team volunteer with a local nonprofit, or team up with a charity to raise money or donations.